caydensimler/Codeup-Exercises/README.md

-My personal repository of all the exercises using PHP
+#My personal repository of all exercises from learning PHP